FYS388 Computational Neuroscience

 Gain a comprehensive understanding of how the properties of neurobiological systems can be modelled mathematically and be able to navigate in the academic literature on computatiional neuroscience.
 Be able to formulate and solve simple models from computational neuroscience.
 Be able to navigate in and acquire knowledge from scientific literature in the subject field in order to be able to develop more complicated models.
 Understand that mathematical models are necessary in order to understand complex neurobiological processes.

 Lectures.
 Solve exercise problems by means analytical and computational methods.
+Combination of digital and physical teaching.

 Students will be able to meet the lecturer outside the structured teaching time, also via video conference.